English 270, Fall 2017

 We could think about this better, perhaps, with a contrastive example.
 Suppose we changed the metaphor of argument from war to, say, conversation.
 Here instead of talking about “winning” or “losing” an argument you might instead look to “understanding” and “agreeing.”
-In that metaphorical context, instead of attacking or undermining your opponents arguments, you’d be offering ideas, explaining why you believe something, giving support to your explanations, engaging others in dialogue about whether and how they might not agree, looking to find ways to bridge differences.
-Your kind of argument, you might think, would be a whole lot less stressful than an argument whose participants worked within the language of war.
+In that metaphorical context, instead of attacking or undermining your opponent’s arguments, you’d be offering ideas, explaining why you believe something, giving support to your explanations, engaging with others in dialogue about whether and how they might not agree, looking to find ways to bridge differences.
+This kind of argument, you might think, would be a whole lot less stressful than an argument whose participants worked within the language of war.

 Can we define the difference that shift of metaphor makes?
 Those who think about conceptual metaphor would suggest it makes a huge difference.
 Thinking of argument as war reinforces notions of force and winning at any cost; it promotes an ethos of competition, winning and losing, a kind of verbal violence which may actually lead a lot of people to avoid engaging in it altogether.
-Argument as conversation, by contrast, is far less agonistic, far less threatening either physically or emotionally to its participants.
-In conversation one can in fact (though in reality we don’t always manage this) agree or disagree without recrimination, or a sense of loss or self-endangerment.
-Preferring the metaphor of argument as conversation would also allow “face” to be handled differently.
-As in normal life, conversational argument would allow for conventions of respect and face-saving as part of what makes the process work, and not as a sign of weakness.
+Argument as conversation, by contrast, is far less threatening either physically or emotionally to its participants.
+In conversation one can in fact (though in reality we don’t always manage this) agree or disagree without recrimination or a sense of loss or self-endangerment.
+Preferring the metaphor of argument as conversation would also allow “face” (or personal pride) to be handled differently.
+As in normal life, conversational argument would allow for conventions of mutual respect and face-saving as part of what makes the process work, and not as a sign of weakness.

 If any of that is true, it leads to another question: if argument as conversation can in fact take place, and if most of us would prefer that form of argument to a more agonistic mode, why is argument so often NOT like a conversation?
 Why does argument so often turn into ego vs. ego?
 Is it the nature of argument itself, or is it the metaphorical frame within which it is set?

 So from a president’s point of view to use the war metaphor here makes sense.
 But does it also make sense in terms of what we actually do?
 Or in terms of what our actual goals for a national policy with respect to drugs might be?
-Some would argue that to use a metaphor like war restricts our vision and our realm of possible actions, and converts ordinary human beings (some of which you may know—indeed, one of whom might be someone in this very class) into “enemies.”
-In fighting "the War on Drugs," such critics would argue, we are thus short on treatment, long on imprisonment, short on clarity about what elements of drug use are abhorrent and socially destructive and long on general and blanket condemnations that many think sweep with the good along with the bad.
+Some would argue that to use a metaphor like war restricts our vision and our realm of possible actions, and converts ordinary human beings (some of whom you may know—indeed, one of whom might be someone in this very class) into “enemies.”
+In fighting "the War on Drugs," such critics would argue, we are thus short on treatment, long on imprisonment, short on clarity about what elements of drug use are abhorrent and socially destructive and long on general and blanket condemnations that many think sweep away the good along with the bad.

 We have as a nation similarly declared a “War on Terror.”
 Maybe that is just the right metaphor—certainly the Bush administration liked it, and the Obama administration has at the very least not very clearly rejected it.

 But there are again those who say that the war metaphor here, too, obscures our full vision and, in consequence, our very conceptualization of appropriate ways to respond.
 If it’s a war, it makes sense to use bombs and drones and so on.
 And indeed, maybe it makes sense to do that whether we call it a “War on Terror” or not.
-But, as we noted above with the "War on Drugs," the semantic features of "war" tend to license all sorts of actions that civilized nations reject during peacetime, and this in turn has given rise to the notion that conducting a "war" on terror all around the globe has in fact been way of authorizing a set of actions that Americans, and American law, would normally reject, and screening out, as inappropriate to war, certain actions which might (critics would maintain) result in better outcomes than the dropping of bombs.
+But, as we noted above with the "War on Drugs," the semantic features of "war" tend to license all sorts of actions that civilized nations reject during peacetime, and this in turn has given rise to the notion that conducting a "war" on terror all around the globe has in fact been a way of authorizing actions that Americans, and American law, would normally reject, while at the same time screening out, as inappropriate to war, other actions which might (critics would maintain) result in better outcomes than the dropping of bombs.
 Critics would say that calling this a "war" helps mask what is an extraordinarily expensive enterprise that wreaks death and destruction even when carried out as humanely as possible.
 If you are at war, they would argue, you are not working as effectively as you might for political solutions, or for winning hearts and minds with well- targeted foreign aid, infrastructure projects and the like.

 Please understand.
 I’m not here taking a side in this conversation.